 COVID travel restrictions put a temporary lid on bookings, but Air Force Holidays took that opportunity to give the apartments a full makeover.

-And under a new policy, spouses and immediate family of current or former ADF members can now stay in the member's absence.

-"The Chevron Island location is quiet yet incredibly central - only strolling distance from the endless beaches. restaurants and attractions of Surfers Paradise."
+And under a new policy, spouses and immediate family of current or former ADF members can now "The Chevron Island location is quiet yet incredibly central - only strolling distance from the endless beaches, restaurants and attractions of Surfers Paradise."